thodoris-spyridis/Data-analysis-visualization-web-app/README.md

-# Data-analysis-visualization-web-app
-Data analysis-visualization web app with Flask (masters degree asignment)
-The user can upload an excel file and get data calculations, plotting
-and fit the data to regression machine learning models.
+I made this app for my Masters Degree assignment and to get more familiar with web development./ The main idea is that a user can upload data and get statistical info and visualizations about the dataset./ It is still a work in progress..